MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-secret.md

 > * Set up Azure Login for service principal secret in GitHub Action workflows

 > [!WARNING]
 > Treat your client secrets with care to prevent leaks.
 Unauthorized disclosure can compromise security.
-Store secrets securely and share only with authorized personnel.
+Store secrets securely and share only with authorized ones.

 ## Prerequisites